RonaldJerez/vue-input-facade/README.md

 | mask        | false    | String, Array |                   | Mask pattern                               |
 | masked      | false    | Boolean       | false             | emit value with mask chars, default is raw |
 | tokens      | false    | Object        | [tokens](#tokens) | Custom tokens for mask                     |

+## Thanks

+Thanks to [Marcos Neves](https://vuejs-tips.github.io/) for the vue-the-mask component of which this vue-input-facade was originally forked from.

 ## Contribution